shengzeang/sgl-doc/docs/get_started/quick_start/quick_start.rst

 Similar to implementing new Graph Operators, implementing new Message Operators is easy in SGL.
 The users need to determine the behaviors of the new Message Operators represented in :math:`\textbf{X}'=message\_aggregate(\textbf{M})`.

-Practically speaking, users have to implement the virtual function :math:`combine` function after inheriting the base class :obj:`MessageOp`.
+Practically speaking, users have to implement the virtual function *combine* function after inheriting the base class :obj:`MessageOp`.
 The code below provides the implementation of the ConcatMessageOp in SGL:

 .. code:: python